cmdecker95/cmdecker95/README.md

 ### Hey There 👋🏽
-My name is Christian, and I have 3 years experience as a self-taught Python developer and freelancer.
+My name is Christian, and I have 3 years experience as a self-taught Python developer and data analyst.

 ### Things I Do 👨🏽‍💻
 - [Upwork](https://www.upwork.com/freelancers/~0170b46925852a7c83): Freelancing